NikolasEnt/AI-project-template/README.md

 ### X11 support

-In order to run the code in a container with X11 support, for example, to enable interactive visualisation, the docker run command in the Makefile should include the following lines:
+In order to run the code in a container with X11 support, for example, to enable interactive visualisation, the Docker run command in the Makefile should include the following lines:

 ```
         -v /tmp/.X11-unix:/tmp/.X11-unix \